 Another factor to consider when eating cannabis edible is the type of strain used.
 While eating edibles you may not notice the difference among Sativa, Indica, and a Hybrid strain due to the increased potency felt when ingesting a cannabis edible.
-Someone with a higher tolerance to edibles may notice the slight differences in the high associated with eating a Sativa edible or a Indica edible.
+Someone with a lower tolerance to edibles may notice the slight differences in the high associated with eating a Sativa edible or a Indica edible.

 We hope you enjoyed reading!
 Happy Tripping!